 Table Of Contents

-Drive.
-In just under three hours you will get to Jervis Bay.
-It’s the easiest option.
-Head south of Sydney along the Grand Pacific Drive (you get to traverse its entire 140 kilometres) passing the iconic Sea Cliff Bridge and a number of coastal towns surrounded by wineries, natural attractions and adventure activities.
+Driving is the easiest option because in just under three hours you will get to Jervis Bay from Sydney.
+Head south from the city along the Grand Pacific Drive (you get to traverse its entire 140 kilometres) passing the iconic Sea Cliff Bridge and a number of coastal towns surrounded by wineries, natural attractions and adventure activities.

-Catch the train from Central Station to Bomaderry Station (just across the Shoalhaven River from Nowra) and then bussit to Huskinsson (check here and here).
+Catch the train from Central Station, Sydney, to Bomaderry Station (just across the Shoalhaven River from Nowra) and then bus it to Huskisson.
 You’ll be lucky to make it under four hours but you’ll make it.

 Option number three is to get on a tour from Sydney and let them do all the work for you.
 Most day trips will include a stop at Bulli Lookout (just north of Wollongong) as well as the Kiama Blowhole.